DevVKorenkov/DiscordServerUserTrackingBot/README.md

 # EmployeeDiscordBot
-This bot checks Users' work/other status and does clears discord server of fired workers
+This bot checks Users' work/other status and clears discord server of fired workers